Ultramaaarine/Robot-Policy-Improvement-via-Online-RL-/README.md

 cd SAC_Diffusion
 ```

-2. Download the CALVIN dataset (Optional)
+2. Download the CALVIN dataset

+    Please note that the dataset requires significant storage space and may take a considerable amount of time to download.
+For more information, visit the [CALVIN repository](https://github.com/mees/calvin).

 ```bash
 cd dataset